Who will spearhead Biden's climate, energy and agriculture policies?

 * Arun Majumdar, professor, Stanford University

-Majumdar was the first director of the U.S. Department of Energy’s agency that promotes and funds research and development of advanced energy technologies, and also served as acting undersecretary of energy from March 2011 to June 2012.
-He also worked at Alphabet Inc’s Google as vice president for energy before joining Stanford University’s faculty.
+Majumdar was the first director of the U.S. Department of Energy’s agency that promotes and funds research and development of advanced energy technologies and also served as acting undersecretary of energy from March 2011 to June 2012.
+He worked at Alphabet Inc’s Google as vice president for energy before joining Stanford’s faculty.

 * Ernest Moniz, president and CEO of Energy Futures Initiative

 Moniz is a nuclear physicist who served as Obama’s second energy secretary, and was a technical expert on Obama’s team that struck the 2015 deal on Iran’s nuclear program.
-He has been criticized by some environmental groups for his support for a role for natural gas in a U.S. transition toward zero-emissions.
+He has been criticized by some environmental groups for supporting a role for natural gas in a U.S. transition toward zero-emissions.

 AGRICULTURE SECRETARY